gchure/phd/docs/src/chapter_06/section_07_global_fit.md

 ## Global Fit of All Parameters

-In the main text, we used the repressor copy numbers $R$ and repressor-DNA binding energies $\Delta\varepsilon_{RA}$ as reported by
+In Chapter 2, we used the repressor copy numbers $R$ and repressor-DNA binding energies $\Delta\varepsilon_{RA}$ as reported by
 @garcia2011.
 However, any error in these previous measurements of $R$ and
 $\Delta\varepsilon_{RA}$ will necessarily propagate into our own